Informasjonsforvaltning/catalog-history-service/README.md

 To start the service, follow these steps:

 Run `go get` to install the required dependencies.
-Run `go run` main.go to start the service.
+Run `go run main.go` to start the service.

 ```shell
 go get
 go run main.go
 ```

+To start the service with docker-compose:

+Run `docker-compose up -d --build` to start the service and build the required images.

 ### Testing